saurabh5788/covid19-data-app/README.md

 # COVID19 Data BE Application (Demo Purpose)
 This is a sample Java / Maven / Spring Boot (version 2.4.3) application.
-It is a basic backend service which can collect the State wise Covid19 case updates and provide a consolidated data.
+It is a basic back-end service which can collect the State wise Covid19 case updates and provide a consolidated data.

 ## Technology/Library Stack
 - Java 8 with Spring Boot